Telegram-Mini-Apps/telegram-apps/README.md

 development on Telegram Mini Apps platform.
 To learn more about specific packages, follow their own [documentations](https://docs.telegram-mini-apps.com).

-> ⚠️ Working with @tma.js packages, you don't have to install library from SDK presented by
+> ⚠️ Working with @tma.js packages, you must not install SDK from Telegram presented by
 > single file - telegram-web-app.js.

 ## Templates